apache/incubator-pagespeed-ngx/README.md

 This is the [nginx](http://nginx.org/) port of [mod_pagespeed](https://developers.google.com/speed/pagespeed/mod).

-**ngx_pagespeed is a work in progress**, and only a few of the mod_pagespeed filters are currently functional.
+**ngx_pagespeed is a work in progress**, and is not yet functional.
 If you are interested in test-driving the module, or contributing to the project, please follow the instructions below, and do provide feedback if you run into any issues or questions!

 ---